Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 tool build-cache-file "levels\test\tutorial\tutorial" remastered
 ```

-The resulting map file can be found in editing kit's `maps` directory.
+The resulting map file can be found in the editing kit's `maps` directory.
+This verb also generates reports under `reports\<mapname>` including a compilation-specific `debug.txt` and a `tag_dump.txt`.

 ## Classic and remastered mode

-- "classic" is intended for custom maps that don't support remastered graphics.
+* "classic" is intended for custom maps that don't support remastered graphics.
-- "remastered" is intended for building maps compatible with S3D-based remastered graphics and sounds.
+* "remastered" is intended for building maps compatible with S3D-based remastered graphics and sounds.
 Some HUD bitmaps will be read from S3D data files not tags.

-Using classic graphics is recommended for most custom maps.

 ## Updating resource maps

-By default `build-cache-file` will update the resource maps, this can be disabled to match the behavior of legacy Tool.
+By default `build-cache-file` will update the `bitmaps.map` and `sounds.map` resource maps, this can be disabled to match the behavior of legacy Tool.
+Tool will neither update nor read `loc.map` because it is unused in H1A aside from H1CE compatibility.

 ## Log tag loads
 Tag loads during cache compilation can be logged to `tool_tags_loaded.txt`, this helps build a list of tags needed for a scenario if you are releasing a tag set.

 ## Hardcoded tag patches